 For more information about NCEA please go to the New Zealand Qualifications Authority (NZQA) website www.nzqa.govt.nz.

-In 2019, Junior students at Wainuiomata High School are took part in a new form of learning called Curriculum 19 (or C19 for short).
-Year 9 and 10 students will learn via two models called Courses and My Personal Learning Day (MPLD).
+In 2019, Junior students at Wainuiomata High School took part in a new form of learning called Curriculum 19 (or C19 for short).
+Year 9 and 10 students learnt via two models called Courses and My Personal Learning Day (MPLD).

 The first model (Courses) sees traditional subjects like Mathematics, English and Physical Education/Health merge; taking the best and most relevant pieces of these subjects and creating them into a Course.